-First Honors and Scholarships
+Honors and Scholarship

-Commission in National Guard of New Mexico As provided by House Bill 169, Section 5: "The two cadets who, upon graduation, shall receive first and second honors are entitled to commissions as second lieutenants in the National Guard of New Mexico."
+Commission in National Guard of New Mexico

+As provided by House Bill 169, Section 5: "The two cadets who, upon graduation, shall receive first and second honors are entitled to commissions as second lieutenants in the National Guard of New Mexico."

-N. M. M. I. Scholarships At the close of each school year the New Mexico Military Institute awards four scholarships, which entitle the holder thereof to a credit of fifty dollars on the regular fees for the ensuing year.
-Every member of each of the four classes in the College Preparatory Department is eligible for one of these scholarships. ner will be determined not alone by his standing in the academic department, but by his promise of future usefulness in all other departments of the Institute.
+N. M. M. I. Scholarships

+At the close of each school year the New Mexico Military Institute awards four scholarships, which entitle the holder thereof to a credit of fifty dollars on the regular fees for

+Every member of each of the four classes in the College the ensuing year.
+Preparatory Department is eligible for one of these scholarships.
+The winner will be determined not alone by his standing in the academic department, but by his promise of future usefulness in all other departments of the Institute.